 If the business isn’t sold or restructured, or if it’s liquidated, you’ll only get a proportion of what you’re owed.

-Amazon and most third-party sellers on Amazon offer returns for most items within 30 days of receipt of delivery, as long as products are are returned in the condition they were delivered in.
-This means that the products must returned with not additional signs of use or damage.
+Amazon is the UK’s leading e-commerce website.
+Amazon and the majority of its third-party sellers offer returns for most items within 30 days of receipt of delivery.
+Items must be returned in the same condition as they were on dispatch.
+This means that the products must be returned with no additional signs of use or damage.

-Keep in mind that when purchasing from third-party sellers on Amazon, it's possible that their returns policy may be different, so be sure to check before you make a purchase.
+Keep in mind that when purchasing from third-party sellers on Amazon, it's possible that their returns policy may be different.
+Always check before you make a purchase.

-Here are a few things you can do when shopping to protect yourself when you shop.
+Here are a few things you can do to protect yourself when shopping.

-It’s important to know this before you buy your item.
+Ask about the retailer’s return policy.
+It’s important to know about this before you buy your item.
 You might be able to buy the same item from another retailer with a better returns policy.